 The user only needs to checkmark his preferences and the calculator shows the final price.
 The advantages are very clear, by saving users time, we bring him closer to conversion each time.

 He will be more willing to explore different wood types since it takes only a few clicks to count the estimate!
+And creating such a website quote calculator is very easy!

 Interactive cost calculators for pricing page